jonocodes/whyfi/slides.md

 Nothing in this presentation is endorsed by PLOS.
 Neither I nor PLOS hold any responsibility for actions you take based on this information.

 Note: I will be explaining some concepts that I use to manage my personal finances.
-Each person's needs are unique and there is not a one size fits all solution for every situation or risk tollerance.
+Each person's needs are unique and there is not a one size fits all solution for every situation or risk tolerance.

 I am not an expert.
 I just started learning about this stuff in the past 6 months.